 CONSTRUCTION ACCOMMODATION AND FOOD SERVICES

 CIVIL ENGINEERING PROFESSIONAL SERVICES

 WHOLESALE ADMINISTRATION AND SUPPORT SERVICES

 RETAIL EDUCATION

 LAND, TRANSPORT, STORAGE AND POST

-·

-8.14 The presence of the Port of Heysham, Lancaster University and the University of Cumbria proposals for regeneration, and the expansion in the offer for both Lancaster City Centre and Central Morecambe, means that the Council consider that the opportunities for expansion and growth in these economic sectors represent a reasonable and genuine expectation through the course of the plan period.

-27 In relation to Policy SG9 (North Lancaster Strategic Site), an area of 2 hectares of employment land will be provided within the strategic allocation.
-The Council will support residential development in this employment area should it be demonstrated that, following a robust marketing exercise (which has taken place for no less than 2 years following adoption of the Local Plan), that there is no market demand for the identified use.
-Such a marketing exercise should demonstrate that the site has been marketed using the appropriate media sources at a realistic price for the identified use.
+- 8.14 The presence of the Port of Heysham, Lancaster University and the University of Cumbria proposals for regeneration, and the expansion in the offer for both Lancaster City Centre and Central Morecambe, means that the Council consider that the opportunities for expansion and growth in these economic sectors represent a reasonable and genuine expectation through the course of the plan period. - 8.15 Through the course of the plan period, the Council will continue to monitor whether the economic expectations projected remain realistic in light of any changes to the national or local economy and where necessary will act accordingly to deliver economic growth opportunities. - 8.16 Within this Local Plan, there are a number of locations where economic growth will be focused.
+Firstly, the Local Plan will seek to maintain a healthy and robust portfolio of employment sites throughout the district that will permit a range of employment uses.
+This portfolio is identified in Policy EC1 of this DPD.
+Secondly, a number of new employment sites marketing exercise should demonstrate that the site has been marketed using the appropriate media sources at a realistic price for the identified use.